AudioKit/Tonic/README.md

 - If so, what's the name of the chord? `Chord(notes: [notes]).name`
 - What chords are in this key? `Key.Cm.chords`
 - What chords in this key contain this note? `Key.C.chords.filter { $0.contains(note: Note(.C)) }`
-- What notes do these keys have in common?
+- What notes do these keys have in common? `Key.C.noteSet.intersection(Key.Cm.noteSet)`
 - What notes don't these keys have in common?
 - What chords do these keys have in common?
 - Are these notes/chords enharmonic?